Stay Snatched

 Jump to Recipe -

 This sauce isn’t just for show, it’s the real deal, and it’s meant to be slathered, dipped, and drizzled on everything from fried green tomatoes to shrimp po’ boys.
-This recipe embodies everything I love about classic Louisiana-style remoulade.
+This recipe has everything I love about classic Louisiana-style remoulade.
 I've tweaked it, perfected it, and now it stays on repeat in my home.
 It’s quick and made with everyday ingredients you probably already have on hand.

 Remoulade sauce in a white bowl